Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/collections.md

 Collections
 ===========

-The Rust standard library gives you several ways to store a collection of items that are all the same type.
+The Rust standard library gives you several ways to store a collection of items that are all the same type*.
 Some of them you'll use quite a lot, like `Vec` and `HashMap`, but there's a few more that have interesting features that can be useful in specific circumstances.

-This chapter will focus on the collections primarily on the ones you'll use the most, but we'll also cover all the other collections provided by the Rust library too.
-We'll also mostly focus on structure and what you might choose them for but most of how we use them will come in the next chapter.
+This chapter will mostly focus on the collections you'll use the most, but we'll cover all the other collections provided by the Rust standard library.
+Collections are commonly used with iterators, which allow you to step though lists one item at a time, but we'll cover those in the next chapter.

 Arrays
 ------